IMADILKHAN/TalentMine/README.md

-# romeBuddy
+# TalentMine

- *romeBuddy is an experience booking website* *romeBuddy is hybrid webapp that allows user to book and offer bunch of custom experiences!*
+ *TalentMine Is A Recruiting Solution Provider* *TalentMine Is a web app where Users can find and post a job, hire or get hired, review other people’s work and chat*

 _following are the techonlogies used_

- * Angular.
+ * Django.
- * Ionic.
+ * JavaScript.
- * Capacitor.
+ * PostGress.
- * firebase.
+ * AWS.